 Lifestyle Reconn R2; an owners perspective after 5 years

 We’ve been proud owners of a 2018 Lifestyle Reconn R2 for over 4 years now, and have written a huge number of posts covering a whole array of topics on the Hybrid Camper.
-This post links to everything we’ve done, to make it easier for you.
+This post links to everything we’ve done, to make it easier for you to find what you really need.

 Before we start though, know that this is our unit, and was fully paid for (second hand, at a year old) with our own funds, and we’re not interested in sponsored deals, or promotions under the table.
 These are our thoughts, and we’re completely transparent in our posts below.